-Medical tourism in Bali has picked up over the last few years, but particularly its subset, dental tourism.
+Medical tourism in Bali has picked up over many, but particularly its subset, dental tourism.

 Note that some dental procedures require repeated visits to the dentist.
 Some may require you to wait for a week or two before you undertake the treatment.
 The cost-effective vacation options in Bali are perfect for this in-between waiting period.

 Your rest and recovery expenses while waiting for your follow-up checkup need not be expensive, which is another perk for those who move here.

 You can schedule getting your treatment around the same time as your vacation.
 It’s quite common, in fact, for many Australians to schedule their vacations in Bali concurrently with their dental treatments.
 Aussie tourists are frequent visitors in Bali due to its proximity to their country, and smartly take a side trip to the dental clinic while they’re there.